JuliaDataScience/JuliaDataScience/contents/why_julia.md

 Very fast!**
 It was designed for speed from the beginning.
 It accomplishes this by multiple dispatch.
-Basically, the idea is to generate very efficient LLVM code.
+Basically, the idea is to generate very efficient LLVM[^LLVM] code.
 LLVM code, also known as LLVM instructions, are very low-level, that is, very close to the actual operations that your computer is executing.
 So, in essence, Julia converts your hand written and easy to read code to LLVM machine code which is very hard for humans to read, but easy for computers to read.
 For example, if you define a function taking one argument and pass an integer into the function, then Julia will create a _specialized_ `MethodInstance`.